 I am an international student, may I attend this program?

 Absolutely!
-We welcome international applicants to the BAMZA program and ask that you contact the Office of International Education for advising about specific requirements and application procedures for international application to the college, and then follow all directions outlined on the BAMZA website to apply for this specific selective admissions program.
+We welcome international applicants to the BMZA program and ask that you contact the Office of International Education for advising about specific requirements and application procedures for international application to the college, and then follow all directions outlined on the BMZA website to apply for this specific selective admissions program.